eeyhsong/EEG-Transformer/README.md

 ![Fig1](https://user-images.githubusercontent.com/19758589/123399456-35aac100-d5d7-11eb-87ea-d480765df6b7.png)

-We also would like to provide some possible ideas for improvement:

-1.
-2.
-3.

 Hope this code can be useful.
 I would be very appreciate if you cite us in your paper. 😉